This post may contain affiliate links. For more information, read my disclosure policy.

 The one thing missing on the menu?
 Mexican brownies.
 Those would be my first choice every time if they were!

-What makes them “Mexican”?
+What makes these Mexican Brownies “Mexican”?
 Really nothing…except I added some spices: cinnamon and cayenne.

 Cinnamon and cayenne work magic when they’re combined with chocolate, didn’t you know?